 Tens of thousands of farmers and ranchers across the country rely on farmers markets to build and support their business.
 Nevertheless, federal programs designed to bolster farmers markets and spur economic growth are threatened with elimination from the 2018 Farm Bill.

-Who are these champions we hope to send to Washington?
+Who are these champions we sent to Washington?
 Meet them below, and learn why we chose them to speak on behalf of direct-marketing farmers, ranchers, and farmers markets!